Bhavya-2k03/SalesForecastingUsingLSTM/MultipleFeature/README.md

 2.)
 The target column is sales.

 3.)
-There is no restrictions on the number of rows.
+There is no restriction on the number of rows.

 4.)
 Leave the rows of sales column empty for which you want to predict the sales.